 Number of people on antiretroviral therapy at the end of the reporting period

 For the numerator.
-The numerator can be generated by counting the number of adults and children who are on antiretroviral therapy at the end of the reporting period.
-The count should not include people who have stopped treatment, died or emigrated to another country or who are otherwise lost to follow-up at the facility during this period.
-Protocols should be in place to avoid duplicate counting of individuals across facilities or over time, and to ensure that all facility-level data are reported in a timely manner.
+The numerator is generated by counting the number of adults and children who are on antiretroviral therapy at the end of the reporting period.
+The numerator should include people on antiretroviral therapy in the private sector if these data are available.

 Some people pick up several months of antiretroviral medicine at one visit.
 If the duration of the medicine picked up covers the last month of the reporting period, these people should still be counted as receiving antiretroviral therapy (as opposed to having stopped treatment).

-Countries should triangulate the numerator from programme data with national procurement and drug monitoring systems and adjust reported numbers as appropriate.
-Estimates of coverage of antiretroviral therapy from surveys can also be used to inform or validate the numerator.
-Note that surveys that only capture self-reported data on treatment uptake should not be used, since self-reported data has been shown to be of limited quality.
+Important: Countries should routinely conduct data quality reviews to determine the accuracy of the count data.
+This should include triangulation of the programme data with national procurement and drug monitoring systems and other pharmacy or drug distribution data.
+Estimates of coverage of antiretroviral therapy from surveys can also be used to inform or validate the numerator based on programme data, although survey results should be based on drug testing and not self-reported data since self-reported data has been shown to be of limited quality.

-Important: Countries that have undertaken data quality assessments or reviews that monitor the extent to which facilities are able to report the number of people on treatment accurately during reporting periods should adjust programme numerator data to account for these inconsistencies.
-UNAIDS will work with countries to agree on a set of best practices specific to the country for adjusting reported programme data.
+Countries that have undertaken data quality assessments or reviews should adjust current and historical reported data to account for these inconsistencies.
+UNAIDS will work with countries to agree on a set of best practices for adjusting reported programme data specific to the country.

-- 0–14 years for children, and 15 years and older by sex (men and women) for adults; data reported for unknown age or sex should be allocated to the age and sex disaggregated data cells using the same distribution of the data with known age and sex.
-These adjustments should be noted in the box providing additional information.
+- 0–14 years for children, and 15 years and older by sex (men and women) for adults.
+Data reported for unknown age or sex should be allocated to the age- and sex- disaggregated data cells using the same distribution of the data with known age and sex.

 More detailed age-specific data are requested for children and separately by sex for adults.
 The subset of people newly initiating antiretroviral therapy during the last reporting year is requested.